approvals/ApprovalTests.Java/approvaltests-util/docs/how_to/LoadersAndSavers.md

     }
 }
 ```
-<sup><a href='/approvaltests-util-tests/src/test/java/com/spun/util/persistence/LoadersAndSaversExamplesTest.java#L34-L43' title='Snippet source file'>snippet source</a> | <a href='#snippet-step1' title='Start of snippet'>anchor</a></sup>
+<sup><a href='/approvaltests-util-tests/src/test/java/com/spun/util/persistence/LoadersAndSaversExamplesTest.java#L53-L62' title='Snippet source file'>snippet source</a> | <a href='#snippet-step1' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 In this case, we want to replace the functions that use the DataBase object with Loaders :

-Step 1: Determine what the function in question returns in the case we want to test.
+## Step 1: Determine what we want to test
+The first thing we need to do is to determine what the function in question returns in the case we want to test.
 We start with the test:
 <!-- snippet: step0 -->
 <a id='snippet-step0'></a>
 ```java